(19 semester hours)

 - Appreciating the role that entrepreneurial attitudes and behaviors can play in personal and professional lives and in society at large

-A minimum 2.0 g.p.a. is required for all courses in this minor.
+A minimum 2.0 GPA is required for all courses in this minor.
 Courses must be taken for a grade (not credit/no-credit).
 For non-business majors, this minor satisfies the Thematic Sequence requirement of the Global Miami Plan.
-Students planning to take this minor should contact the Center below as soon as possible.
+Students planning to take this minor are encouraged to take ESP 101 and one of the 200 level courses (ESP 201, 251, 252) before applying to join the minor.
+Students are also encouraged to contact the Institute below as soon as possible.

 Admission to most Farmer School of Business minors is limited and the respective departments are responsible for managing their enrollments.
 Students may enroll in a maximum of two Farmer School of Business minors.
 Some minors are available to students on a first-come, first-served basis while others have entry restrictions or requirements.
 Therefore, to increase the likelihood of gaining entry into a FSB minor, interested students should contact the department offering the minor as early as possible in their academic careers.
 Completion of a FSB minor may require taking coursework during summer and winter terms and/or online.